- Pařížská Street in Prague

-Near the south end of Pařížská street is the most famous Baroque church in Prague, St. Nicholas Church.
+Near the south end of Pařížská street is the most famous Baroque church in Prague, St. Nikolaus Kirche.
 Catch one of the concerts they hold year-round to hear enchanting music played on an 18th-century organ.
 But even if you miss the concert, you can still marvel at the impressive architecture of this church.
 Also, don’t forget to take pictures by the Fountain with Three Entangled Dolphin Bodies right at the corner of the church grounds.

 Squares and Monuments in Pařížská street Prague

 Right at the southern tip of Pařížská street in Prague is the Altstädter Ring.
 At its center is the iconic sculpture of Jan Hus, a Czech theologian and philosopher martyred in the 15th century.
 Just a few steps from the Jan Hus monument is the Prague Meridian, a slender brass strip that was used to tell time centuries ago.